I provide garden services that support Willamette Valley and PNW ecology.

 Backyard Habitat Certification

 I am a registered business with the Backyard Habitat Certification Program, administered by the Bird Alliance of Oregon and the Columbia Land Trust.
-The program supports and motivates homeowners and businesses to manage their land using best habitat practices, using easy-to-understand criteria.
-As a registered business, I can support clients in pursuing a BHCP certification through my maintenance, design, and consultations.
-Note that I myself do not certify backyard habitats, but I can connect you with the staff and volunteers who do.
-Nor am I am employee of the program itself.
+The program supports homeowners to manage their land using easy-to-understand criteria that creates bird and insect habitat.

 Click the logo below for more details about the program.
+It’s wonderful!

 Landscape Design